 - ENGL 493: Individual Study (fall semester)

-- ENGL 498: Senior Honors (spring semester Individual Study)
+- ENGL 498: Senior Honors (spring semester seminar)

 Honors students begin their honors work in the fall-semester individual study (ENGL 493) and the seminar (ENGL 497) and complete their honors work in the individual study course in the spring (ENGL 498).
 During this process, the honors candidates will be responsible for:

-- A thesis in the form of a substantial critical essay of approximately 50 pages in length or a creative project of commensurate scope, evaluated by the department and an examiner from outside Kenyon.
+- A thesis in the form of a substantial critical essay of 50+ pages in length or a creative project of commensurate scope, evaluated by the department and an examiner from outside Kenyon.

 - A reflection paper, five to seven pages, discussing a list of texts developed in consultation with the advisor